-Mackerel are pelagic species, which means they spend their lives swimming in the open seas.
-Some species have territories they stick to but mackerel are no such fish.
-For this reason, they tend to either be ‘in’ big-time or not at all.
-When this delicious and hard fighting oily fish is in, there is often a party of fish activity.
-Expect hands covered in scales, strings of mackerel being pulled out on feathers four at a time.
-A special hack for catching more of these fish is to use Japanese Sabiki feathers rather than the standard feathers you find in tackle shops.
-Sabiki feathers have smaller hooks which results in more hook ups.
-The size 1o’s which come on most mackerel feathers are considered too large by most competition anglers I know.
-Standard mackerel feathers however do have stronger line which some anglers will require given the weights they’re casting.
+Mackerel are pelagic species, which means they spend their lives swimming widely in the open seas.
+For this reason, they tend to be around in large numbers or are completely absent.
+When this delicious and hard-fighting oily fish is in, there is often a party of fish activity.
+Expect hands covered in scales, and strings of mackerel being pulled out on feathers four at a time.

 North Devon Fishing Spots

 North Devon’s rugged coastline is a rock fishing paradise.
-Fishing can be good for species from dogfish to the more elusive triggerfish, with the usual rule applying that exploration and experimentation with locations and timings reap rewards.
+Fishing can be good for species from dogfish to the more elusive triggerfish.
+Exploration and experimentation with locations and timings reap rewards for the locals.
 Morte Point, Capstone Point at Ilfracombe and Baggy Point are worth exploring for rock fishing.
-Appledore is a good option for safer and more predictable fishing from the Quay.
+Appledore is a good option for more predictable fishing from the Quay.

 Fishing Ilfracombe Pier